Ubspy/Robotics-Tutorial/readme.md

 Ok let's talk about `_health` and `_name`.
 Why do I have an underscore there?
 It's convention to start private member variables with an `_`.
 Why?
 Well it's for two reasons.
 The first reason is so just by looking at a member variable we know if its public or private.
 The second is that if we were to write `myEnemy._name`, it would look pretty odd.
 It's sort of a way for us to check if we make what should be a private variable accessible outside.

 As for the rest of this code, what's going on?
 All we have are some basic functions, we alert the user if their enemy has died, and we tell it to subtract from health if `takeDamage` is called.
 Also if the health goes below 0, we call `die`.
 Also, when the `Enemy` is created, we give it its name, and its default health of 20, we then spawn it.
 If you were to make an object of `Enemy` it would behave exactly like you would expect.
 Let's now make a `Zombie` class that will take behaviors from it.
 It will be super simple, we just want to tell `Zombie` to take behaviors from our `Enemy` class.
-This is what we'll call a `parent-child relationship`.
-Our child class `Zombie` will take elements form its parent `Enemy`, but it won't work the other way around.
+This is what we'll call a `super-sub relationship`.
+Our subclass class `Zombie` will take elements form its superclass `Enemy`, but it won't work the other way around.
 Another way to think about it is using the `is a` test. `Zombie` will get stuff from `Enemy` because `Zombie is an Enemy`, but it doesn't go the other way around.

 Here is our `Zombie` class, it will be really basic:
 ```Java